Chapter 2 : I hate my flat.

 I roll my eyes and intensify my attempts to get the bartender’s attention.
 He must be new here; I can’t recall seeing him before.
-Plus, any of the usual guys know that I’m a regular and they always wait on me first.
+Plus, any of the usual guys know that I’m a regular and always wait on me first.

-“Oi,” Louis shouts down towards the dumb fuck bartender.
+“Oi,” Louis shouts down towards the bartender.
 I flinch as he draws a number of stares from our fellow customers and sink down lower in my seat, cheeks flaming.
 All I can do is pray to Merlin that nobody who knows me is here.

 “Straight vodka, one shot.”